 It is unclear at this time when this home was built or who the original architect was.
 The house was already there when Burton moved his family into it in 1884.
 A Charles Gardiner lived at the address before him, but it is unclear whether it was the same house or not.
-There were a variety of other folks calling what was then-27 Brainard St. home before him.
+There were a variety of other folks calling what was then-27 Brainard St. home before him, though because it hasn't been determined when this exact house was built on the property, it hasn't been possible to confirm these details.
+However, it is a safe bet the answer lies buried somewhere in the Burton Historical Collection, just waiting to be unearthed.

-In February 1894, Burton hired the architectural firm Varney & Co. to build a fireproof addition onto the home in order to house his collection of books, manuscripts and papers - all of which would form the backbone of the Burton Historical Collection.
+What is clear, however, is that in February 1894, Burton hired the architectural firm Varney & Co. to build a fireproof addition onto the home in order to house his collection of books, manuscripts and papers - all of which would form the backbone of the Burton Historical Collection.
+Even with the addition, the house on Brainard was packed to the rafters with some 30,000 books, 40,000 pamphlets and 500,000 unpublished papers, as well as priceless documents central to the city's history and founding.

 The Burton Historical Collection would open in the house in September 1915 following a remodeling effort that saw the first floor turned into a reading room and administrative offices, a room on the second set aside as a historical museum, and stacks throughout along with adjacent study rooms.
 This was a reference and research library, meaning that the books and manuscripts could be viewed by the public, but could not be checked out.

-But even as the library prepared to open its new branch, it was already known that it would not be open for long.
+But even as the library prepared to open the new Burton branch, it was already known that it would not stay there for long.
 Ground had been broken for a massive new main branch on Woodward Avenue in January 1915, eight months before the Burton first opened on Brainard.
 But the library would be a slow-go, and would not be formally dedicated until June 3, 1921.

 After the collection moved to the main library, the house apparently wound up back in Burton's ownership.
 On Sept.
 6, 1932, Burton pulled a permit to turn it into a rooming house.
 He died a month later.
 It's unclear whether his family continued to lease the home or sold it following his passing, but in 1934, the house was turned into the Green Gardens, a beer garden that offered "choice beer" and "good food," as well as dancing.